History of African Americans in Los Angeles: Lesbian, gay and bisexual

 In 2007, 4% of African American adults in Los Angeles County identified as lesbian, gay, or bisexual.

 Most Black LGBTQIA+ persons live in Black neighborhoods.
 Of black LGBTQ+ persons, 38% lived in South Los Angeles, 33% lived in the South Bay, and less than 1% lived in the Los Angeles Westside.
 Mignon R. Moore, the author of "Black and Gay in L.A.: The Relationships Black Lesbians and Gay Men Have to Their Racial and Religious Communities," wrote that black LGBTQ+ people had a tendency to not have openness about their sexuality and to not discuss their sexuality, and also that "they were not a visible group in neighborhoods like Carson and Ladera Heights".

 Little Ethiopia

 Little Ethiopia is home to the third largest Ethiopian American after Washington, D.C. and Minneapolis, Minnesota.
 Little Ethiopia is the only area in the city to recognize the culture of the African continent.
 There are many Ethiopian restaurants in the neighborhood, serving Ethiopian cuisine.

 Discrimination

 Blacks in Los Angeles County are often affected by homelessness, poverty and incarceration due to discrimination.
 Anti-black hate crimes increased in Los Angeles in 2023.
 African Americans in Los Angeles are also more likely to be killed by police officers; with African Americans representing 24% of law enforcement killings, from 2000 to 2023.
 Racial violence against black women in Los Angeles remains high.

+African Americans experienced housing discrimination, redlining and segregation in the Los Angeles region.

+Crime

+Per 2018 data, approximately 39% of homicide victims in the city are African Americans and they account for about 24% to 37% of all violent crime victims.